Skip to content

 RouteComponentPurpose

-/OverviewDashboardTimeline chart, service breakdown, recent events, top clients
+/OverviewDashboardTimeline chart, service breakdown, recent events, top blocked IPs/URIs/countries, filter bar

 /blocklistBlocklistPanelIPsum stats, IP check search, manual refresh